I visited the Beehive Café which is a a heartfelt tribute to the owner's parents

 The Beehive Coffee Lounge is more than just a place to grab a coffee - it’s a living tribute to owner Sally Hill’s parents, Brenda and Bernard, who died just 10 days apart in March 2020.

-“Woodhouse resident, born and bred, lifelong Woodhouse person, proud to be so,” Sally began.
+“Woodhouse resident, born and bred, and proud to be so,” Sally began.

 “In March 2020, I lost both my parents, 10 days apart.
 I wanted to do something to remember them, so when the opportunity came to buy this café, I knew it had to be in their memory.”